 Step 3 – Reaching the Snow Monkeys

-Once you reach the outskirts of the park, there’s about a 20 minute walk through the forests trail which lead you to the bathing area.
+Once you reach the outskirts of the park, there’s about a 20-minute walk through the forest trail which leads you to the bathing area.
 At which point you will reach a small information centre where you’re required to pay the entrance fee of ¥800 for adults and half-price for kids.
 The path behind the information centre then leads towards the man-made pool that the monkeys frequent.